 This research contributes to revealing the determinants of successful financial education.
-As a potentially crucial determinant of effective financial education, we compare an "active learning" approach with the "traditional lecturing" that appears to dominate current financial education programs.
-Active learning is shown to be clearly superior in the field of science education, which provides a strong motivation to test the approach in financial education.
-In doing so, we employ a design similar to Drexler et al. (2014), comparing two financial education treatment types.
-However, instead of comparing two different curricula, thus varying the content, we test the impact of how financial education is conducted using the same content, teaching the same target group and relying on the same teachers.
+As a potentially crucial determinant of effective education we test an "active learning" approach versus "traditional lecturing" which appears to be dominant in current financial education programs.
+Active learning has been shown to be clearly superior in the field of higher science education which provides a strong motivation to test such an approach in financial education.

+In doing so, we employ a design similar to Drexler et al. (2014) by comparing two types of financial education treatments.
+However, instead of comparing two different curricula and thus varying the content, we test the impact of how financial education is conducted using the same content, teaching the same target group and relying on the same teachers.

-The main result is clear cut: We study five outcome groups of financial behavior, such as savings behavior and financial literacy, finding that active learning outperforms traditional lecturing.
-In four out of six cases, active learning has the intended effect to a significant degree, while traditional lecturing never has a significant effect.
-Coefficients of active learning tend to be clearly larger, although the differential treatment effects compared to lecturing are only significant for the savings domain and for a single item in the debt index.
-Still, given the relatively limited power of our cluster-RCT, with 1,162 vendors in the endline survey and a short training of only 120 minutes, the advantage of active learning seems quite strong.
-Given that existing studies rely on video screenings or information interventions to test the effects of financial education programs in developing countries (e.g. De Mel et al., 2011; Carpena et al., 2017), we argue that one explanation for the muted effects of classroom programs observed in the present literature may lie in the form of exposition centered instructional design that falls short of translating financial literacy into financial behavior.
+The main result is clear cut: We study five outcome groups of financial behavior, such as savings behavior, plus the outcome on financial literacy, and find that active learning outperforms traditional lecturing.
+In four out of six cases active learning has the intended effect to a significant degree, while traditional lecturing never has a significant effect.
+Coefficients of active learning tend to be clearly larger, although the differential treatment effects compared to lecturing are significant only for the savings domain and for a single item in the debt index.
+Still, in particular given the relatively limited power of our cluster-RCT with 1,162 vendors in the endline survey and a short training of only 120 minutes, the advantage of active learning seems quite strong.
+Given that some previous studies have tested the effects of financial education programs in developing countries that rely on video screenings or information interventions (e.g. De Mel et al., 2011; Carpena et al., 2017), we argue that one explanation of muted effects observed in the present literature may lie in the form of exposition centered instructional design that falls short of translating financial literacy into financial behavior.

-Thus, our experiment adds to the growing body of high-quality evidence that financial education can positively impact financial behavior, especially savings behavior (cf. Skimmyhorn 2016; Calderone et al., 2017).
+Thus, our experiment adds to the growing body of high-quality evidence that financial education can positively impact financial behavior, especially savings behavior (cf. Skimmyhorn 2016; Calderone et al., 2017)

-In a second step, we aim to better understand the mechanisms intermediating financial education into changes in of financial behavior.
-For this purpose, we examine the role of financial literacy, self-control, and financial confidence separately by applying a two-step estimation in line with Sayinzoga et al. (2016), where the intermediating variables are instrumented by the financial education treatments.
-We find, first, that active learning has a positive impact on all three intermediating variables, while lecturing only impacts financial confidence.
-Second, we reveal that financial outcomes seem to be impacted by changes in specific intermediating variables, suggesting that the transfer from education to a change in behavior differs depending upon the kind of behavior.
+In a second step we aim for understanding more about the mechanisms intermediating the financial education into changes of financial behavior.
+For this purpose, we examine the role of financial literacy, self-control and financial confidence each by applying a two-step estimation in line with Sayinzoga et al. (2016), where the intermediating variables are instrumented by the financial education treatments.
+We find, first, that active learning has a positive impact on all three intermediating variables, whereas lecturing only has an impact on attitudes.
+Second, we reveal, that financial outcomes seem to be impacted by changes in specific intermediating variables, suggesting that the transfer from education to change in behavior differs across the kind of behavior.
 This would call for financial education that is not only specific to target groups (cf. Gibson et al., 2014; Doi et al., 2016) but also to the outcome variables.
-Obviously, more research in this direction is necessary in order to fully understand the mechanisms at play.
+Obviously, more research in this direction seems necessary in order to fully understand the mechanisms at play.